GlitchSlayed/RustyUKI/README.md

 ## What is RustyUKI?

-RustyUKI is the actively maintained implementation for this project, replacing the original `uki-setup.sh` flow.
-It builds and installs [Unified Kernel Images (UKIs)](https://uapi-group.org/specifications/specs/unified_kernel_image/) using a two-stage pipeline:
+RustyUKI builds and installs [Unified Kernel Images (UKIs)](https://uapi-group.org/specifications/specs/unified_kernel_image/) using a two-stage pipeline:

 1. **`dracut`** — generates the initramfs
 2. **`ukify`** — assembles the final PE/EFI binary